 - We recommend that El Camino CCD maintain an inventory of all benefits and services provided to retirees whether contractually or not and whether retiree-paid or not.
-For each, El Camino CCD should determine whether the benefit is material and subject to GASB 74 and/or 75. - We recommend that El Camino CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two years, as required under GASB 74/75. - Under GASB 75, it is important to isolate the cost of retiree health benefits.
+For each, El Camino CCD should determine whether the benefit is material and subject to GASB 74 and/or 75. - Under GASB 75, it is important to isolate the cost of retiree health benefits.
 El Camino CCD should have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 even on a retiree-pay-all basis all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
 Furthermore, El Camino CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis. - El Camino CCD should establish a way of designating employees as eligible or ineligible for future OPEB benefits.
-Ineligible employees can include those in ineligible job classes; those hired after a designated date restricting eligibility; those who, due to their age at hire cannot qualify for District-paid OPEB benefits; employees who exceed the termination age for OPEB benefits, etc.
+Ineligible employees can include those in ineligible job classes; those hired after a designated date restricting eligibility; those who, due to their age at hire cannot qualify for District-paid OPEB benefits; employees who exceed the termination age for OPEB benefits, etc. - Several assumptions were made in estimating costs and liabilities under El Camino CCD's retiree health program.
+Further studies may be desired to validate any assumptions where there is any doubt that the assumption is appropriate.
+(See Appendices B and C for a list of assumptions and concerns.)
+For example, El Camino CCD should maintain a retiree database that includes in addition to date of birth, gender and employee classification - retirement date and (if applicable) dependent date of birth, relationship and gender.
+It will also be helpful for El Camino CCD to maintain employment termination information - namely, the number of OPEB-eligible employees in each employee class that terminate employment each year for reasons other than death, disability or retirement.